synopsys-sig/detect-action/README.md

 >
 > In this fork we decided to continue the developments on detect-action, which focus only on Black Duck tool.

+> ⚠️ From v0.4.0 onwards this action is only compatible with detect v8

 ![GitHub tag (latest SemVer)][github-tag]

 Richly integrate Synopsys Detect into GitHub action workflows.